hossein-motalebi/detecte_cheque/README.md

-# detecte_cheque
-Overview
+Handwritten Cheque Analyzer
+Description
-This project introduces a robust system for analyzing and interpreting handwritten dates and amounts on cheques.
-Utilizing a blend of machine learning techniques, the system leverages both supervised and unsupervised learning, trained on the MNIST dataset, to achieve accurate recognition of handwritten characters.
+This Handwritten Cheque Analyzer is a collaborative project developed at the University of Grenoble, leveraging advanced machine learning techniques to interpret handwritten dates and amounts on cheques.
+Utilizing both supervised and unsupervised learning methods trained on the MNIST dataset, this tool aims to automate and streamline the process of cheque processing in financial institutions.

 Features
-Handwritten date and amount recognition on cheques.
-Integration of supervised and unsupervised machine learning methods.
-Utilization of the MNIST dataset for training the recognition model.
-Application of image processing techniques for enhancing character recognition accuracy.
-Files
-main.py: The main script that orchestrates the model training, image processing, and prediction tasks. detecte_cheque.py: Contains the core functionality for cheque image processing, character segmentation, and machine learning model interaction.
-How It Works
-Image Processing: Cheque images are processed to identify and segment the date and amount sections.
-Character Recognition: Each character is analyzed using a model trained on the MNIST dataset, employing both supervised and unsupervised learning techniques.
-Prediction: The system combines the recognized characters to output the final interpreted date and amount.
+Handwritten Text Recognition: Utilizes machine learning algorithms to accurately read handwritten dates and amounts from cheques.
+Advanced Image Processing: Employs techniques like Histogram of Oriented Gradients (HOG) for image feature extraction.
+Robust Machine Learning Integration: Combines various machine learning models, including neural networks and k-nearest neighbors, for effective learning and prediction.
+MNIST Dataset Training: Leverages the MNIST dataset to enhance the model's accuracy and reliability in recognizing handwritten characters.
+Installation
+To run this project, ensure you have Python installed and then install the necessary dependencies:

+pip install numpy matplotlib scikit-image scikit-learn

 Usage
-To use this project, run main.py with Python 3.
-Ensure you have the necessary dependencies installed, including [list any specific libraries used, like NumPy, scikit-learn, etc.].
+Once the dependencies are installed, execute the main script from the terminal:

+bash
+Copy code
+python main.py <input_cheque_image_path>
+Replace <input_cheque_image_path> with the path to the cheque image you want to analyze.

 Contributing
-Contributions to this project are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+This project was developed as part of a university course and is not currently open for external contributions.

+License
+Specify the license under which the project is released.
+This will define how others can use, modify, and share your project.

+Authors
+Abdolmotallebi
+feizabadi

+Acknowledgments
+Special thanks to the faculty and peers at the University of Grenoble who provided insights and feedback during the development of this project.